Emil Fischer: Early years and career

 Fischer was born in Euskirchen, near Cologne, the son of Laurenz Fischer, a businessman, and his wife Julie Poensgen.
 After graduating he wished to study natural sciences, but his father compelled him to work in the family business until determining that his son was unsuitable.
-Fischer then attended the University of Bonn in 1871, but switched to the University of Strasbourg in 1872.
-He earned his doctorate in 1874 under Adolf von Baeyer with his study of phthaleins, and was appointed to a position at the university.
+Fischer then attended the University of Bonn in 1871, but switched to the University of Straßburg (now Strasbourg, France) in 1872.
+He earned his doctorate in 1874 under Adolf von Baeyer with his study of phthaleins.

+Fischer remained with Baeyer in Straßburg as an independent research student.
+In the fall of 1874, he was appointed assistant of the organic laboratory.
+There in 1875, he discovered and named hydrazines, including unsymmetrical dimethylhydrazine, which became important much later during the Space Race, and phenylhydrazine.
+The latter compound reacts with carboxylic compounds (aldehydes and ketones) producing crystalline solids.
+The phenylhydrazones of sugars allowed him to develop his work on the synthesis of sugars and purines, which earned him the Nobel Prize in Chemistry in 1902.
+Using the phenylhydrazone of pyruvic acid, he developed the synthesis of indole.

-In 1875 von Baeyer was asked to succeed Justus von Liebig at the University of Munich and Fischer went there with him to become an assistant in organic chemistry.
+In 1875, von Baeyer was asked to succeed Justus von Liebig at the University of Munich and Fischer went there with him to become an assistant in organic chemistry.
 In 1878 Fischer qualified as a "Privatdozent" at Munich, where he was appointed associate professor of analytical chemistry in 1879.

-In 1882 he was appointed professor of chemistry at the University of Erlangen and in 1885 at the University of Würzburg.
+In 1882, he was appointed professor of chemistry at the University of Erlangen and in 1885 at the University of Würzburg.
 In 1892 he succeeded von Hofmann as professor of chemistry at the University of Berlin.